opendistro/for-elasticsearch-docs/docs/security-configuration/openid-connect.md

 The Security plugin can maintain multiple valid public keys at once.
 The OpenID specification does not allow for a validity period of public keys, so a key is valid until it has been removed from the list of valid keys in your IdP and the list of valid keys has been refreshed.

-If you want to roll over a key in your IdP, best practice is to:
+If you want to roll over a key in your IdP, follow these best practices:

 - Create a new key pair in your IdP, and give the new key a higher priority than the currently used key.